 Bergstrom worked with Mike Thueson and Jessica Sorenson of the university's Purchasing Office to arrange BYU-Idaho's free usage of both sites.

 The Wall Street Journal Online provides full access to the newspaper in digital form, as well as archives dating back to 1889.
-A premium version of the Wall Street Journal app for iOS and Android devices is also available for free download.
-Click here to access the university's Wall Street Journal Online resources.
-Instructions on how to sign up are available here.
+A premium version of the Wall Street Journal app for iOS and Android devices is also available for free download with instructions on how to sign up.

-Get Abstract is a database that offers five-page summaries of business-related books in a magazine format.
+Get Abstract is a database that offers five-page summaries of business-related books in a magazine format with PDF instructions on how to sign up.
 Most abstracts are designed to be read in less than 10 minutes.
-To learn how to sign up for Get Abstract, click here.